 or (if they're really unlucky) a world where they're a completely different person (and their best friend hates their guts, while the villains have them under their thumb).
 From the narrative's point of view, The Hero

 , but mean a lot less in the bigger picture.
 Luckily, people who are thrown back in time

 or Trapped in Another World

 will find a member of the Time Police

 , another traveler (with more experience) or even a god

 who'll help them get safely home.
 This invokes a bit of Fridge Logic

-, as anyone who can help them has to be extremely powerful (being capable of travelling to and fro) and is usually implied to have more important things to worry about than one displaced peon (assuming that one person out of place isn't
+, as anyone who can help them has to be extremely powerful (being capable of traveling to and fro) and is usually implied to have more important things to worry about than one displaced peon (assuming that one person out of place isn't

 considered a serious problem

 When dealing with authority figures it can be justified (after all, the ruler of a country still has some responsibility to all their subjects and the police are supposed to serve the public, why should the ruler of a multiverse or the Time Police